ldotmithu/Automatic-number-plate-recognition-with-Yolo/README.md

 - [FastAPI](https://fastapi.tiangolo.com/) for the backend framework
 - [Streamlit](https://streamlit.io/) for the frontend framework

-## 📧 Contact
+## Contact 📧
+- Author: L.Mithurshan
+- Project: Automatic Number Plate Recognition with YOLO

-For any questions or feedback, please open an issue on GitHub.
+- For questions or issues, please open an issue on GitHub or contact [ldotmithurshan222@gmail.com].